lakisan1/trivia-challenge/wiki/initialDesign.md

 		- Mixed
 		Category
 		- choose 1, multiple categories
+			- Choose number of questions to pull from each category (optional)
+			- Random number from each category
 		- Mixed
 	- Distribute URL or Invite Users
 	- Join Game view
 		- Choose Team name